NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-nuget-cli.md

 ms.topic: conceptual
 ---

-# Install and use packages using the nuget.exe CLI
+# Install and manage packages using the nuget.exe CLI

 The CLI tool allows you to easily install, uninstall, and update NuGet packages in projects and solutions.
 This tool provides all NuGet capabilities on Windows, and also provides most features on Mac and Linux when running under Mono.